“Yes, there are two paths you can go by, but in the long run,

 The fact is that even if one new direction is offered, it is still one of two paths to follow – the new path, or the “stay the course” path.

 It may be helpful to remember that if there are two new directions offered, the third direction could be to maintain the current course of action.
 If, however, there is no opportunity to continue the current course for whatever reason (perhaps you’ve come to a fork in the road, and the third path is reverse which is unacceptable if you’re trying to advance), then there must be three paths from which to choose.
 Doing so allows for a plan A, a plan B and a plan C to be crafted.

 It’s important to remember, however, that “plan A” may not be the preferred option simply because it’s called “plan A.” Similarly, calling them plans 1, 2 or 3 could be just as dangerous, as it could be assumed that “plan 1” is the preferred plan because it’s the one that’s called “plan 1” because that’s how we’ve been conditioned to think.

-I’m sure you’ve heard you should always have a “backup” plan…or a “Plan B.” With all due respect to Led Zeppelin, you really need to have three paths.
+I’m sure you’ve heard you should always have a “backup” plan…or a “Plan B.” With all due respect to Led Zeppelin, you really need three paths.